marshallshen/blog/_posts/2016-10-01-build-rules-engine-using-functional-programming.md

 ## What is rules engine

 Rules engine is a common type of software for business.
-In Wikipedia, the definition is the following:
+In Wikipedia, the [definition](https://en.wikipedia.org/wiki/Business_rules_engine) is:

   > A business rules engine is a software system that executes one or more business rules in a runtime production environment...
   >